If you’re confused about whether calorie counting is effective, you’re definitely not alone.

 It’s important to make the distinction between quantity and quality.
 Even foods that have the same quantity of calories can be of different nutritional quality and can have very different effects on your health.
 Furthermore, nutrient-dense foods such as fresh fruits and vegetables are linked to a lower risk of mortality (

 For example, eating 100 calories worth of donuts may not diminish your hunger as effectively as eating 100 calories from apples due to the relative amounts of refined carbs, sugar, and fiber in the donuts.

 Therefore, a donut may make you more likely to overeat later in the day, preventing you from achieving the calorie deficit needed for weight loss.

-Bottom Line: If you’re just looking at whether you’ll lose weight, a calorie is a calorie and you’ll need to consume fewer calories than you burn.
+If you’re just looking at whether you’ll lose weight, a calorie is a calorie, and you’ll need to consume fewer calories than you burn.
 But in terms of health, and other factors that affect weight management such as hormones and appetite, not all calories are created equal.

-Yet, many people claim that, when you’re trying to lose weight, what you eat is more important than how much you eat.
+Still, many people claim that when you’re trying to lose weight, what you eat is more important than how much you eat.

-This claim is generally fueled by studies in which participants on low-carb diets appeared to lose more weight than those on high-carb diets, despite eating as many or even more total calories (25, 26, 27, 28).
+This claim is generally fueled by studies in which participants on low carb diets appeared to lose more weight than those on high carb diets, despite eating as many or even more total calories (

 At first glance, these studies seem to suggest that a calorie deficit is not needed for weight loss.
 They are often used as proof that calorie counting is useless.

-Many studies rely on participant food diaries rather than direct measurements to determine how many calories they eat or burn through physical activity.
+Many studies rely on self-reported data via participant food diaries rather than direct measurements to determine how many calories people eat or burn through physical activity.

-Unfortunately, food and activity journals are notorious for being highly inaccurate.
+Unfortunately, food and activity journals are not always completely accurate.

-In fact, studies report that participants generally underestimate how much they eat by up to 45% and can underreport their calorie intake by as much as 2,000 calories per day.
+In fact, studies report that participants significantly underestimate how much they eat and can underreport their calorie intake by as much as 2,000 calories per day.

-According to one older study, even dietitians fall short when they’re asked to report their calorie intake accurately, although to a lesser extent than non-nutrition professionals (34).
+According to one older study, even dietitians fall short when they’re asked to report their calorie intake accurately, although to a lesser extent than non-nutrition professionals (

-Low-carb diets are, by default, higher in protein and fat, which can make you feel more full.
+Low carb diets are, by default, higher in protein and fat, which can make you feel fuller.

-Low-carb diets are known to reduce the body’s carb stores.
-Since carbs are normally stored together with water in your cells, lowering your body’s carb stores inevitably leads to water weight loss (39).
+Low carb diets are known to reduce the body’s carb stores.
+Since carbs are normally stored together with water in your cells, lowering your body’s carb stores inevitably leads to water weight loss (

-This may make it appear as though low-carb diets help participants lose fat more quickly than they do.
+This may make it appear as though low carb diets help participants lose fat more quickly than they actually do.

 To truly settle the debate on whether calories matter for weight loss, look at evidence solely from studies that control for the above three factors.

 Such studies consistently show that weight loss always results from people eating fewer calories than they expend.
-Whether this deficit comes from eating fewer carbs, protein or fat makes no difference (10, 12, 14, 15, 16, 17, 18).
+Whether this deficit comes from eating fewer carbs, protein, or fat makes little difference (

 Certain factors help explain why calories can seem irrelevant to weight loss.
-However, studies controlling for these factors consistently show that a calorie deficit is needed.
+However, studies controlling for these factors consistently show that a calorie deficit is still needed for weight loss.

 Counting calories is a time-tested way to lose weight.

-One recent review reports that weight loss programs incorporating calorie counting led participants to lose around 7 pounds (3.3 kg) more than those that didn't.
-It seems that the more consistently you do the recording, the better (46, 47, 48, 49).
+A recent review reports that weight loss programs incorporating calorie counting led participants to lose around 7 pounds (3.3 kg) more than those who did not.
+It seems that the more consistently you record your intake, the better (

-There are three reasons why calorie counting works:
+There are three reasons why calorie counting likely works:

-- Tracking your calories can help you identify which eating patterns you need to modify to successfully lose weight (50).
+- Tracking your calories can help you identify which eating patterns you need to be mindful to successfully lose weight (

-- Despite its lack of precision, tracking what you eat can give you an approximate baseline to work from and compare to when you’re trying to reduce the total number of calories you eat per day.
+- Despite its lack of precision, being aware through tracking of what you eat can give you an approximate baseline to work from and compare with when you’re trying to reduce the total number of calories you eat per day.

-What really matters is your ability to create and sustain the energy deficit needed to lose weight, even if you are not actively aware of how the deficit is achieved.
+What really matters is your ability to create and sustain the energy deficit needed to lose weight.
+However, calorie counting can be a useful a tool for achieving this energy deficit.

-Bottom Line: Counting calories can help you lose weight by giving you an overview of what you eat each day.
-This can help you identify eating patterns to modify, keeping you on track to reach your goals.
+Counting calories can help you lose weight by bringing awareness to what you eat each day.
+This can help you identify eating patterns that you may need to modify, keeping you on track to reach your goals.

 If you’re interested in counting calories, there are several ways to go about it.